 A major focus of the facility is to allow inmates the opportunity to repay the community in a work setting.
 Inmates are either working in an existing job in the community while serving their time in the Work Release program or are placed on one of the Jail Industries work crews--kitchen, laundry, grounds, janitorial or industry; and are under the direction of corrections staff or supervisors.

 The Clark County Jail Work Center facility opened in April of 2000, is on 18.3 acres and has three buildings; In-Custody, Work Release, and the Kitchen and Warehouse.
-The In-Custody and Work Release buildings are housing units.
-In-Custody has 124 beds and Work Release has 100 beds.
 The Kitchen and Warehouse building contains food and laundry service equipment and a Jail Industries warehouse.
+The In-Custody and Work Release buildings were designed as housing units.
+In-Custody has 124 beds and Work Release had 100 beds.
+The Work Release building was closed in 2013 to mitigate staff overtime expenditures.
+The building is currently being leased by a county program.

 The JWC continues to develop ties to the community.
 Some of the community partners and programs include: